Zhou Fang (Jin dynasty): Anecdotes

 Zhou Fang and Tao Kan were the subjects of two anecdotes highlighting their friendship and foreshadowing their eventual fates.
 The first anecdote regards Tao Kan, whose father had died while he was still of low status.
 While preparing his father's burial, his cow had also disappeared from his home.
 When he went out to search for it, an elderly man appeared and said to him, "I saw a cow laying in a ditch below the mountain up ahead.
 If you hold a burial there, you will achieve a high position as a subject."
 He then pointed to another mountain and said, "That one is also good.
 Bury someone there, and you will be an official with a salary-rank of 2,000-dan."
 After he finished speaking, the man disappeared.
 Tao Kan found his cow and buried his father at the place that it was at.
 He then told Zhou Fang about the other mountain.
 When Zhou Fang's father died, he buried the body at the indicated location.
-As predicted, Tao Kan achieved great success, and Zhou Fang obtained a high salary.
+As predicted, Tao Kan achieved great success, and Zhou Fang obtained a high salary; from Zhou Fang to his grandson, three generations of the Zhou family contributed to Yizhou for about 41 years.
+(Note: Zhou Fang's son Zhou Fu (周抚) joined Huan Wen in the Conquest of Cheng-Han by Jin and later became Inspector of Yizhou; Zhou Fu's son Zhou Chu (周楚) also served as Inspector of Yizhou.)

 Another anecdote tells of Zhou Fang and Tao Kan visiting a face reader named Chen Xun (陳訓) in Lujiang Commandery.
 After assessing them, Chen Xun said, "Both of you will rise to the position of border commanders, and your achievements will be almost equal.
 However, Lord Tao will have a long life, while Lord Zhou will have a shorter one.
 The difference between the two of you will be determined by your lifespans."
 Zhou Fang was one year younger than Tao Kan, but Zhou Fang would die first while Tao Kan would outlive him by roughly 14 years.